shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Jack two-handed his halberd into the zombie’s arm, pushing it back into the room.
 Black goo stuck to the edge of the halberd.

-“Miko!”
-Rust comes over and punches a zombie, but the zombie miraculously dodges and his fist gets stuck in the door.
-He pulls it out, but takes a piece of the door with him.
-The door falls apart from all its years of decay and minutes of recent damage.
+“Duck!”
+Rust came over and punched a zombie, but the zombie miraculously dodged and his fist got stuck in the door.
+He pulled it out, but took a piece of the door with him.
+The door fell apart from all its years of decay and minutes of recent damage.

-A zombie falls out of the room and falls on top of Miko.
+A zombie fell out of the room directly on top of Miko.

-Larkwren intervenes and slams his shield from above right in front of Miko.
-The zombie falls on Larkwren’s shield and Miko takes no damage.
+Larkwren intervened by slamming his shield from above right in front of Miko.
+The zombie fell on Larkwren’s shield and Miko took no damage.

 Caught between a lion and a shield, Miko felt trapped.
 “I want out!” she screamed.

-Rust reached around Larkwren and pulled Miko out of her position, flinging her back into open corridor.
+Rust reached around Larkwren and pulled Miko out of her position, flinging her back into the open corridor.
 “Sorry.”

 “Thanks!”
 Miko breathed a sigh of relief as she landed on the floor.
 “Fireball!”
 Fire spread across her whole hand, engulfing it.
 She flung her hand, throwing the fireball into the zombie room.